euzu/m3u-filter/README.md

 want to persist the input content, then let it empty.

 The filter can have UnaryExpression ```NOT```, BinaryExpression ```AND OR```, and Comparison ```(Group|Title|Name) ~ "regexp"```
+Filter fields are Group, Title, Name and Url.

 Example filter:  ```((Group ~ "^DE.*") AND (NOT Title ~ ".*Shopping.*")) OR (Group ~ "^AU.*")```